xnjxlii/StockAnalysis/README.md

 of the stocks.
 - Additionally, expected rate of return for each stock and histograms for daily returns of each stock.
 ### Run the project
-1.**Clone the Repository**:
+1.Clone the Repository:
-Clone the project repository to your local machine using Git:
+-Clone the project repository to your local machine using Git:
     git clone https://github.com/yourusername/historical-stock-analysis.git
 2. **Navigate to Project Directory**:
-Use the `cd` command to navigate into the project directory:
+-Use the `cd` command to navigate into the project directory:
     cd Stock Analysis
 3. **Install Dependencies**:
-Install the required Python dependencies using pip
-    pip install pathlib ruamel-yaml
-    pip install yfinance
+-Install the required Python dependencies using pip pip install pathlib ruamel-yaml pip install yfinance
 ### Results